-Evaluation of the Sustainability of SPWSS in Kenya
+Evaluation of the Sustainability of SPWS in Kenya – Report

 The Global Solar-and-Water Initiative (GSWI), funded by the European Civil Protection and Humanitarian Aid Operations (ECHO) and led by IOM, Oxfam and NRC, seeks to promote, advocate for and mainstream the use of solar energy in WASH projects for refugee and IDP camps as well as local communities.
 This is with the understanding that, for most of these communities, water pumping is dependent on generators powered by fossil fuels.
 The high cost of fuel coupled with maintenance needs of the generators translates to high recurrent costs, which are passed on to the water consumers.